A Message from the Owner:

 The History of the Cedars:

-Since 1834, the Whitfield’s have been prominent residents of Marengo County.
-Major General Nathan Bryan Whitfield (1799-1868) was the first to acquire land there.
-His desire was to return to Demopolis to farm and raise livestock when the Civil War ended.
-Major General Whitfield’s most notable legacy in Demopolis is most likely Gaineswood Mansion.
+Since 1834, the Whitfields have been prominent residents of Marengo County.
+Major General Nathan Bryan Whitfield (1799-1868) was the first to acquire land here, with a vision to return to Demopolis to farm and raise livestock after the Civil War ended.
+Major General Whitfield’s most notable legacy in Demopolis is the magnificent Gaineswood Mansion.

-His son, Dr. Bryan Watkins Whitfield (1828-1908) practiced medicine in Demopolis for forty years.
-He continued to manage his family’s cotton and cattle operation just west of Demopolis through his lifetime.
-The local hospital was named in his honor for his impact to the town.
+His son, Dr. Bryan Watkins Whitfield (1828-1908), practiced medicine in Demopolis for forty years while continuing to manage his family’s cotton and cattle operation just west of town.
+The local hospital was named in his honor, recognizing his tremendous impact on the community.

-By 1890, Dr. Whitfield’s son, Nathan Bryan Whitfield (1866-1944) had married and needed to start his own homestead.
+By 1890, Dr. Whitfield’s son, Nathan Bryan Whitfield (1866-1944), had married and needed to establish his own homestead.
 He built The Cedars, naming it for a grove of cedar trees that grew between the home and the road, which is now U.S. Highway 80.
-Built in the Greek Revival Farmhouse style, it still sits in its original location today.
-Nathan was successful in his life of agriculture, farming cotton, cattle, and vegetable crops.
+Constructed in the Greek Revival Farmhouse style, it still sits in its original location today.
+Nathan found great success in agriculture, farming cotton, raising cattle, and growing vegetable crops.

-After his death, only one of his four sons, Asa Hatch Whitfield (1901-1962) had the desire to continue the farming operation.
-Asa remained on this farm until his death in June of 1962.
-Over the years the land found its way to Asa’s nephew, Joseph E. Whitfield Jr. (1936-2013), fondly known as Mr. Joe.
-Since that time, the farm has continued in agriculture, and for the past 30 years its current owner Richy Naisbett has operated it as part of a larger cattle operation.
+After Nathan’s death, only one of his four sons, Asa Hatch Whitfield (1901-1962), chose to continue the farming operation at The Cedars.
+Asa remained on this farm until his passing in June 1962.
+Over the years, the land passed to Asa’s nephew, Joseph E. Whitfield Jr. (1936-2013), fondly known as Mr. Joe.
+Since 1990, under Richy’s ownership, the farm has continued in agriculture.
+Now current owners Richy and Tiffany Naisbett operate the adjoining properties as part of a larger cattle operation, working to restore the original farm unity.

-In 2006, Mr. Joe and the current landowner worked together to enroll 97% of the remaining 440-acre original farm into a conservation program that keeps The Cedars protected, by ensuring it will remain in production agriculture forever.
-In April of 2009, Alabama Governor, Bob Riley, and Commissioner of Agriculture, Ron Sparks, designated The Cedars as an Alabama Century Farm.
-Being recognized as a Century Farm means that the farm has been in operation as a family farm for over 100 years and has played a significant role in Alabama’s history.
-Mr. Joe accepted this honor on behalf of himself and family members that had farmed this ground for over 180 years.
+In 2006, Mr. Joe and Richy worked together to enroll 97% of the remaining 440-acre original farm into a conservation program that keeps The Cedars protected, ensuring it will remain in production agriculture forever.
+In April 2009, Alabama Governor Bob Riley and Commissioner of Agriculture Ron Sparks designated The Cedars as an Alabama Century Farm—a recognition meaning the farm has operated as a family farm for over 100 years and has played a significant role in Alabama’s history.
+Mr. Joe accepted this honor on behalf of himself and the family members who had farmed this ground for over 180 years.